A name that creates trust

 The biggest mistake of his life

-Zumwinkel had become a compact disc with customer data of the Princely Bank in Liechtenstein fatal, which had been leaked to the German authorities.
-On this CD - and many more should follow - there were names of other wealthy Germans who have pushed up the number of self-reports in the following years.
-The Zumwinkel case concerned non-taxed interest income on the capital attributable to it in a foundation in the Principality between Switzerland and Austria.
+Zumwinkel had become a compact disc with customer data of the Princely Bank in Liechtenstein to the fate, which had been leaked to the German authorities.
+On this CD - and many more should follow - there were names of other rich German, which in the following years have pushed up the number of self-reports.
+In the case of Zumwinkel, it was about untaxed interest income on the attributable capital of a foundation in the Principality between Switzerland and Austria.

 In court, it became clear that Zumwinkel cheated a staggering 2001 euros at the state treasury between 2007 and 970.000.
 After all, Zumwinkel called tax evasion the “biggest mistake” in his life.
 He even reported “personal threats, letter and phone terror, house sieges, and reenactments”.
 The judges had no sympathy: In 2008, the Bochum district court sentenced Zumwinkel to 24 months in probation and a fine of one million euros.
 But Zumwinkel did not want to live in Germany anymore, he has since moved to London.